 Pumpkin spices scones are a perfect fall treat; not-too-sweet, fragrant with spices, and a full complement of rich pumpkin flavour.

-Although I love baked treats made with pumpkin, I am not generally a fan of “pumpkin spice everything.”
+Pumpkin spice scones are my new favorite treat.
+And although I love baked treats made with pumpkin, I am not generally a fan of “pumpkin spice everything.”
 There is a time and a place for pumpkin and spices, but beer, cheese and chocolate bars are not it.
 Too often, there is too much chemical aftertaste and not enough pumpkin-and-spice goodness.
 But give me a delicious from-scratch muffin, cake, scone, or waffle made with pumpkin and I am happy.

-I have been toying with this recipe for a couple of years.
+I have been toying with this pumpkin spice scone recipe for a couple of years.
 I wanted a proper flaky buttery scone texture with warm pumpkin-and-spice goodness.
 I grew up eating lots of homemade pumpkin loaf; it was definitely my favourite of Mom’s baked treats.
 So when I first tried to make these scones, in homage to my favourite childhood treat, I used the spice mix in my mom’s recipe, but it wasn’t quite right.
 Too heavy on the clove, which works to perfection in the sweet and moist loaf, but overwhelms the less sweet, more crusty scone.

-Finding the right balance of spices to let the pumpkin flavour shine through has been a labour of love.
+Finding the right balance of spices to let the pumpkin flavour shine through these scones has been a labour of love.
 I enjoyed every bite, even as I worked through the too much clove, too much cinnamon, and nope to cardamom phases.
 My testers have been no help, deeming every attempt “really good.”
 Yes, they were all really good, but I wanted them to be SO good that they would disappear in minutes.
 Finally, I am there: cinnamon, a healthy dose of ginger, a speck of nutmeg and cloves, with just the right amount of pureed pumpkin.

 Enjoy these warm from the oven, with salted butter.
 Or cold as a snack.
 Or sliced and toasted with any kind of smear on there.
 But no matter what, they will disappear in no time.